Jared O'Mara: Allegations of corruption

 Following the staff resignations, in May 2019, O'Mara hired blogger and digital marketer Gareth Arnold as his new chief of staff.
-Under the psuedonyms 'Gareth Arnoult' and 'Geoff Stevens', Arnold had previously achieved some internet notability for setting up popular satirical fake news sites Britain Furst (satirising Britain First) and BFNN, and for a legal dispute with LADBible which the group withdrew.
+Under the pseudonyms 'Gareth Arnoult' and 'Geoff Stevens', Arnold had previously achieved some internet notability for setting up popular satirical fake news sites Britain Furst (satirising Britain First) and BFNN, and for a legal dispute with LADBible which the group withdrew.
 Arnold and O'Mara first met when O'Mara was managing the West Street Live bar, before his election.

 On 23 July 2019, Arnold announced his resignation on O'Mara's Twitter account and criticised the MP.
 Arnold said that O'Mara was "the most disgustingly morally bankrupt person [he had] ever had the displeasure of working with" and had shown "vile, inexcusable contempt" for his constituents.
 He told O'Mara to call a by-election.

 On 25 July 2019, O'Mara released a public statement, apologising "to everybody for everything".
 He said that he had been "bullied and mistreated" and "wasn't even meant to win the election", and claimed to have received "no support" from the Labour Party for his campaign.
 He said that he would be "taking time out to...deal with my mental health and personal issues regarding self-medication".

 An investigation by the BBC revealed that Arnold was still working for O'Mara two weeks following his resignation, having "extended his notice period", and that staff hired in O'Mara's office had not received the security clearance required by parliamentary authorities.

 Arnold referred O'Mara to the police in July 2019 over his expenses, after which the police raided O'Mara's office, seizing documents and computers.
 In mid-August 2019, O'Mara and Arnold were arrested on suspicion of fraud but released a day later subject to further investigation.
 In the criminal prosecution after O'Mara left office, Arnold was jointly charged with six of O'Mara's fraud offences.

 In October 2019, one of O'Mara's constituents made a formal complaint to the Parliamentary Commissioner for Standards, alleging O'Mara had failed to act in the public interest and had used public money for his own benefit, and calling for a full investigation into his affairs.